howtographql/howtographql/content/backend/graphql-js/5-connecting-server-and-database.md

 correctAnswer: 1
 ---

-In this section, you're going to connect your GraphQL server with the [Prisma](https://www.prisma.io) database service which provides the interface to your database.
-The connection is implemented via [Prisma bindings](https://github.com/graphcool/prisma-binding).
+In this section, you're going to connect your GraphQL server with the [Prisma](https://www.prisma.io) API which provides the interface to your database.
+The connection is implemented via the [Prisma client](https://www.prisma.io/docs/prisma-client/).

-### Updating the resolver functions to use Prisma bindings
+### Updating the resolver functions to use Prisma client

 You're going to start this section with a bit of cleanup and refactoring.